My Lewisham

 Through ‘My Lewisham’, our work fits the ambition of our strategic goals:

-a) to design alternative help systems for Black and racialised communities
+a) to design alternative help systems alongside Black and racialised communities

-b) and redistribute power, knowledge and resources, through a co-design approach that invests in long-term healing for Black and racialised communities.
+c) and redistribute power, knowledge and resources, through a co-design and participatory approach that invests in long-term healing for Black and racialised communities.

 “I didn’t think I had anything to say.
 Now I’m part of something, I want to do this outside of this group too.”